Dates: October 4 – 10, 2014

 Why we chose Egypt for kitesurfing

 And there was Egypt.
-I’ve been there before but the lack of a rich fauna and ‘real’ culture in the resort areas makes it less of a favourite destination (I don’t dive but if you do this might make it more attractive).
+I’ve been there before but the lack of nature and ‘real’ culture in the resort areas makes it a less favourable destination (I don’t dive but if you do this might make it more attractive).

 - Shallow water